bootcamp-s19/Resources/Blog_Questions.md

 * Find one resource that you think would help everyone else in bootcamp.

 ## Weekly
-* What is the number 1 thing that held you back this week?
+* What is the number one thing that held you back this week?
 Why?
-*
+* What was an "Aha" moment this week that sparked a new realization or understanding of a topic.
+* Think of another question, and answer it.